FANN MOUNTAINS TREKKING ROUTES & PRACTICALITIES

 ALAUDDIN & KULIKALON LAKES REGION

 Boasting numerous high altitude lakes of dazzling blues and greens, Alauddin and Kulikalon are the highlight of the Fanns for many.
 Both areas are only accessible on foot, although there is road access to an old Russian climber’s camp a couple of kilometres away from Alauddin Lake.
 This makes it ideal for those short on time, but determined to experience the beauty of the Fanns.
 If you have longer to explore, the two areas can be combined into one circular trek, or a one way route.
+For an extra challenge and bonus lake, include Chukurak Pass and Lake, making a fantastic extended lakes loop trek.

 The English spelling of place names varies a lot.
 For example, Alauddin is also commonly spelt Alaudin or Alovaddin.
 Bibidzhonat also appears as Bibijonat or similar.
 Dushakha is sometimes written Dushoka, Mutnyi appears Mutnoe, etc.